 The position is more complex as regards dominant undertakings, where case law has been developed over the years specifically addressing the issue.
-In January 2022, the General Court recently annulled part of the Commission's decision in Intel on this topic.
+In January 2022, the General Court annulled part of the Commission's decision in Intel on this topic.
+The Commission's appeal of this judgment is currently pending.
 2.21 How do enforcers and courts examine multiproduct or "bundled" discount claims?